jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git blame <file>
     ```
-    - It shows who have written which part of this last code and when.
+    - It shows who has written which part of this last code and when.
   - To show all the change history about your requested line in the requested file:
     ```
     git blame <file> -Ln
     ```
-    - It shows, who has written the code in line “n”, in the <file>, in a chronological order, from the latest to the oldest.
+    - It shows who has written the code in line “n”, in the <file>, in a chronological order, from the latest to the oldest.
-  - To show the last person who has modified the code between lines n and m and the date he/she modified them:
+  - To show the last person who has modified the code between lines n and m and the date he/she modified it:
     ```
       git blame <file> -Ln,m
     ```